abhisat/COMP229Ass3/worksheet.md

 # Task 6

 Ensure your program, if it does not already, has a `Cell` class and that your grid array is an array of `Cell` objects.
 It should still display as before.
 What are reasonable methods and fields for the `Cell` class?
 Now create a `Grid` class to subsume your 2D array of `Cell`s.
 What fields and methods should this class have?

+# Task 7

+Our `Cell` class is really a specialised rectangle and the Java API already has a `Rectangle` class.
+Have `Cell` inherit from `java.awt.Rectangle` (https://docs.oracle.com/javase/8/docs/api/java/awt/Rectangle.html).
+It will be good to call `super` in the `Cell` constructor and to use the `contains` method that comes in `Rectangle` instead of your own.
+NB:  The `contains` we wrote was graceful when given a `null` pointer for the point, the one from `Rectangle` is not, you will need to "protect" it in some way.